Why is the circular economy important and how do we participate?

 🎯 Action step 2 of 4: LISTEN — we'll watch a short video or listen to a podcast to further expand on our topic.

-All you have to do today is watch a short 20-minute movie about the Story of Stuff.
-This video's been around since 2009, and is still one of the BEST videos I've seen about production and consumption.
+Check out this short 20-minute movie about The Story of Stuff.
+This video's been around since 2009, and is still one of the BEST videos we’'ve seen about production and consumption.
 We highly recommend watching the video to understand how government and corporations worked together to create this system — it didn't happen on accident.

 🏁 Checkpoint: This is the end of action step 2 of 4: LISTEN.